 - ALZT-OP1a, delivered by inhalation, has been shown to inhibit the formation of amyloid-beta protein aggregates, or Aβ plaques, that intoxicate neurons and block their signaling; and inhibits production of pro-inflammatory cytokines.

 - ALZT-OP1b, delivered orally, treats the early invisible neuroinflammation response in the brain that triggers nerve death and progressive brain damage.

 When administered together, the combination treatment is intended to attenuate the multiple triggers leading to the neurodegeneration and neuronal death associated with AD.
 We believe that the decline in cognitive performance and function seen in the disease can be reversed, due to preserved or improved neuronal plasticity and neurogenesis in the hippocampus, if disease progression is arrested at a very early stage.

-Our proprietary use of drug combination, drug formulation, dosing, and method of delivery achieves blood and brain concentrations necessary to slow neural damage and disease progression.
-This is supported by the data from our two Phase I pharmacokinetic studies of ALZT-OP1 in normal and AD subjects which concluded in 2016.
+Our proprietary use of drug combination, drug formulation, dosing, and method of delivery achieves blood and brain concentrations necessary to potentially slow neural damage and disease progression.
+This is supported by the data from our two Phase I pharmacokinetic studies of ALZT-OP1 in normal and AD subjects.

-Our current Phase III trial, a randomized, placebo-controlled pivotal study with 600 subjects in 80 sites in Europe, Canada and the U.S., is designed to evaluate the safety and tolerability of ALZT-OP1 and to assess the impact of the ALZT-OP1 combination therapy on cognitive and functional declines in patients with mild cognitive impairment, a precursor of early Alzheimer’s disease.
-Our Phase III trial the Cognite Trial is being conducted under a special protocol assessment agreement with the FDA and the 505(b)(2) accelerated pathway for approval.
+Our current Phase III trial, a randomized, placebo-controlled pivotal study with 600 subjects in 80 sites in Europe, Canada and the U.S., is designed to evaluate the safety and tolerability of ALZT-OP1 and to assess the impact of the ALZT-OP1 combination therapy on cognitive and functional declines in patients with early Alzheimer’s disease.
+Our Phase III trial, the Cognite Trial, is being conducted under a special protocol assessment agreement with the FDA and would use the 505(b)(2) accelerated pathway for approval.

 Based on the 72 required weeks of required treatment and the estimated trial enrollment, we expect to complete the study in 2020.